yamanyar/restrict-maven-plugin/README.txt

 See release notes at [here](https://github.com/yamanyar/restrict-maven-plugin/wiki/Release-Notes).

-See restriction samples at [here](https://github.com/yamanyar/restrict-maven-plugin/wiki/Restriction-Samples).
+Please See restriction samples at [here](https://github.com/yamanyar/restrict-maven-plugin/wiki/Restriction-Samples).

+Current version is 0.5.

 Is there feature or a bug you noticed?
 Please inform [here](https://github.com/yamanyar/restrict-maven-plugin/issues).